ilDug/dag-mat-spinner/projects/dag-mat-spinner/README.md

 # dag-mat-spinner

 A full screen spinner based on Angular Material
 This package is intended to be use in Angular projects as NgModule.
-See [demo](http://dagtech.it)
+See [demo](http://dagtech.it).

+Updated to Angular 11.

 ## Installation